agiani99/R_shinyapps/Readme.md

 d) Colorectal_100 is yet-another virtual cohort based on [Synthea](https://github.com/synthetichealth/synthea).
 Basic visulization are same as in the above examples.
 [Colorectal](https://mybinder.org/v2/gh/agiani99/R_shinyapps/master?urlpath=shiny/colorectal_100/colorectal_100_app/)

+e) HRV_V2 is different.
+It tries to displays RR_intervals and BPM from cardio measurements coming from wearables (usually 24hrs).
+From these measurements a lot of derived parameters are produced.
+[See here for details](https://github.com/Aura-healthcare/hrvanalysis).
+A PCA for the cohort is provided and finally a set of gauge indicators will try to summarize the stress level of probands.
+[HRV_V2](https://mybinder.org/v2/gh/agiani99/R_shinyapps/master?urlpath=shiny/HRV_V2/)

 # Instructions
 --------------